sgoldenlab/simba/docs/tutorial.md

 #### To train multiple models

+It is often necessery to train multiple models, in order to explore several different hyperparameters, or get classifiers for multiple different behaviors.
+To train multiple models at once,

 1. Click on `Settings`.

 2. Under **Machine Model**, choose the machine model from the drop down menu,`RF` ,`GBC`,`Xboost`.